lizygeogy/docs/docs/dtgateway_api.md

 ### GET /ws/v2/applications/{appid}/failureRootCause

-Function: Return the root cause of why an application is failed to run.
+Function: Return the root cause of why an application failed to run.

 Example: